AndrewCloete/stratech-tech-assessment-rust/README.md

 # Context
 ## Architecture
-I used the traditional 3-tier architecture with a frontend, backend and database.
+This is a traditional 3-tier architecture with a frontend, backend and relational database.
 I used an awesome-compose template as the boilerplate. https://github.com/docker/awesome-compose/tree/master/react-rust-postgres

 This the template already provides the DB migrations component which the Rust